- UCAS course code

 |Available as a free choice unit?||No|

-The unit consists of five practical sessions introducing the fundamental experimental approaches in bioscience and biomedical research.
-Students will gain experience of a diverse array of experimental organisms ranging from microbes to plants to humans; and gain expertise of working with DNA, proteins and other biomolecules.
+The unit consists of five online practical sessions and four laboratory sessions introducing the fundamental experimental approaches in bioscience and biomedical research.
+Students will gain experience of a diverse array of experimental organisms ranging from microbes to humans; and gain experience of DNA, proteins and other biomolecules.
 In addition, students are required to engage fully with the online data-handling exercises, as the mathematical concepts introduced there are essential for practical science.

 To introduce students to the basic skills and techniques that underpin laboratory investigation; to build the expertise and knowledge that will be required by students to undertake both the Introduction to Experimental Biology unit offered in the second semester, and the practical modules offered at level 2.